Tuesday, May 6, 2025

 Saturday, April 5, 2025

-Cocoa Beach, Florida spring break 2025
+Cocoa Beach, Florida spring break 2025: Cuckoo for Cocoa

 Spring break!
 Ty and Cole were invited to go on a cruise with another family, and we decided we should go somewhere with Max.
 That somewhere was Cocoa Beach, Florida!